Cherreads

 Edmund glanced at her, a faint smile.
 "A pragmatic perspective.
 But here, one's magic is tied to bloodline and status.
 Flexibility is not… highly valued among nobility."

-"It's a weakness."
-Cold.
+"It is a weakness," G6 said coldly.
 "A system that prioritizes pride over practicality is vulnerable.
 These bandits seem to have identified that."

-"So, there's a snake in the palace?"
-Blunt.
+"So, there is a snake in the palace?"
+G6 said bluntly.
 Cutting to the heart.

 "Possibility remains open.
-Many nobles dissatisfied with allotted domains."
-His voice low.
+Many nobles are dissatisfied with allotted domains."
+His voice was low.
 "However, I am certain the Three Pillars are not involved.
 Their responsibilities are external affairs, intelligence, military—the kingdom's foundations.
-If treachery is afoot, it would more likely originate from one of the three courts: Upper, Mid, or Low."
+If treachery is afoot, it would more likely originate from one of the three courts: Upper, Mid, or Low Court Houses."

 The implication hung between them.
 A threat more insidious than any goblin.

 G6 released a short, mocking laugh.
-"Who would've thought?
+"Who would have thought?
 Even your courtrooms have a class system."

 Before Edmund could respond, a faint rustle echoed from the dense thicket ahead.
 Too deliberate.
 Too placed to be wind.